top of page

 The calculation format based on what has been explained so far is shown below.

-・Example: Formula for calculating the focal length of a single lens
+・Specific example: Formula for calculating the focal length of a single lens (Lens-Maker's formula)

 Here, we will derive the formula for calculating the focal length of a single lens from the paraxial calculation formula.
 If we apply the refractive index of the material, n, the radius of curvature of the first and second surfaces, r1 and r2, respectively, and the center thickness, d1, to the paraxial calculation model, we get the figure below.